-Section 10.3(e) of the Settlement Agreement grants us the authority to require of all the player's healthcare providers for the past five years and NFL employment records, as well as allowing us to obtain medical records from all the player's doctors.
+Section 10.3(e) of the Settlement Agreement grants us the authority to require Settlement Class Members to submit additional records and information to us, including a list of all the player's healthcare providers for the past five years and NFL employment records, as well as allowing us to obtain medical records from all the player's doctors.
 Audit Rule 10 sets out this investigative authority, which is essential to any effective process for investigating suspicious claims and sources of claims in a settlement program, and bestows upon our requests for records or information in connection with an audit the force and effect of a subpoena under Fed.
 R. Civ.
 P. 45: